FaarisIsmail/WAtSCE/README.md

 In order to add additional cloud functions, add them to the [index.js](./functions/index.js) file located inside the 'functions' folder.
 Then, run the command `firebase deploy --only functions` in your command line while in the local repository folder.

 # Live Deployment Site
+A live version of the WAtSCE website can be viewed here:
 [https://watsce.tech/](https://watsce.tech/)